 Regular lenses are not designed for filmmaking, so they don’t have all of the same features as cine lenses.
 They are typically smaller and lighter, which makes them easier to carry around.
 They also have a shorter focus range, which can make it difficult to keep your subjects in focus.

-See also Raspberry Pi Camera Lenses
+See also Guide To Camera Lenses

 Cine lenses are more expensive than regular lenses, but the difference in quality is noticeable.
 If you are serious about filmmaking, then it is worth investing in a good set of cine lenses.